vishalgimhan/MachineLearning-Projects/README.md

 - **Underfitting and Overfitting**: Addressing model performance issues by adjusting the complexity of the Decision Tree model.

 - **Random Forest**: Introducing the Random Forest model as a means to improve predictions by averaging multiple decision trees.

+**3. Future Sales Prediction Model**

+- **Data Loading**: It involves importing libraries and loading a dataset from a CSV file into a pandas DataFrame.

+- **Data Preprocessing**: Checking for null values in the dataset to ensure data quality.

+- **Data Visualization**: Creating scatter plots to visualize relationships between sales and advertising costs using Plotly.

+- **Correlation Analysis**: Calculating the correlation between sales and advertising costs to determine the impact of TV, Radio, and Newspaper advertising.

+- **Model Training**: Splitting the data into training and test sets, and training a Linear Regression model to predict future sales.

+- **Prediction Function**: Implementing a function to predict sales based on user input for TV, Radio, and Newspaper advertising costs.